 The Mechanical Engineering Technology curriculum prepares individuals for employment in the field of manufacturing technology.
-Program provides for advanced manufacturing technologies of robotics.
-The curriculum emphasizes the theory and training required to effectively augment manufacturing engineers in industry.
+The program teaches advanced manufacturing technologies of 3-D printing, programmable logic controllers and robotics.
+The curriculum emphasizes the theory and training required to effectively augment manufacturing engineers in the industry.

 Courses include a background in mechanical and related theory and the use of manufacturing and analytical equipment.
 Industrial standards such as ANSI, OSHA, GD&T, and ISO are discussed.
 Computer usage for process control and effective communication skills is emphasized.
-Software training includes AutoCAD, Solidworks & Gibbscam.
+Software training includes AutoCAD and extensive courses in Solidworks, preparing students for possible certifications.

 Graduates of this curriculum qualify for positions as engineering technicians.
 Some of the responsibilities include drafting, process specification, tooling selection, automation programming, project facilitation, and supervision.
-Third-party certifications are available through organizations such as OSHA 10 & 30 Hour Cards, NIMS, NC3, and CRC.
+Third-party certifications are available through organizations such as OSHA 30-Hour Cards and NC3.

-Graduates of this program may enter the workforce or may transfer into universities in program-related fields of study.
+Graduates of this program may enter the workforce or may transfer to universities in program-related fields of study.

 Please speak to a program advisor or department chair about these opportunities!